peoplepattern/slate/source/includes/_execute_api.md

 `/resources/{job_hash}`

 This is the endpoint used to retrieve the results of a job after the `/status` endpoint indicates that it has finished executing.
-To retrieve these results, send an HTTP GET request to this endpoint, specifying your job hash, and using the `Accept: application/json` header.
+To retrieve these results, send an HTTP GET request to this endpoint, specifying your job hash.
 Note that calling this endpoint for a job which has not yet finished will result in an empty response body.
 The content of an appropriate response will depend on which kind of job is being executed, but will always be in JSON form.

 ## Jobs